davidlamt/davidltran.com/src/posts/leave-less-comments/index.md

 In other words, **well-curated abstractions are multitudes better than poorly written code with well-intentioned comments**.

-Oh man, I'm on a row today with these pithy statements!
+Oh man, I am on a row today with these pithy statements!

 Check out the previous example with poorly named variables: